By Our Insights Desk

 There were several South releases, and many of them out-performed their their forecasts, as seen in the chart below.

-Of the eight releases in the chart above, five (Mark, 45, Champion, Eesha & Shambhala) released on the Christmas holiday, i.e., December 25.
+Of the nine releases in the chart above, five (Mark, 45, Champion, Eesha & Shambhala) released on the Christmas holiday, i.e., December 25.
 This is the first major instance in recent years of so many releases on December 25, and the FBO Model under-estimated the impact of this holiday because of no precedence available.

 Major International Releases